What is the Court of Protection?

 Our Court of Protection Support Team

-The team is supported by trainee solicitors, Paige Bayford and Lucy Agombar, and paralegals Eesha Parikh, and Morgan Fish.
+The team is supported by trainee solicitors, Paige Bayford and Lucy Agombar, and paralegals Eesha Parikh, Morgan Fish., Chanel Moseley, and Florence Kingdon.

 The team is ranked in the Legal 500 and Chambers and Partners, which is a recognition of the skill, expertise and extensive knowledge of practice in the Court of Protection within the team.